 Deformities – check out your roofing support structure.
 If it is covered in ripples and bends, it is probably infested with dry rot.
 Your entire property might be in danger.

 Doors/Windows frames – if you notice that doors and windows are getting harder to open, and if they start producing squeaking and crackling sounds, you should contact your local contractor.

-If you see any of these signs, you can always contact your trusted and reliable Oklahoma City contractor to save your home and belongings from a roof collapse.
+If you see any of these signs, you can always contact your trusted and reliable Oklahoma City roofing contractor Choice Solutions Roofing & Exteriors to save your home and belongings from a roof collapse.